 No. Once you waitlist, you will be considered for any open seats and we will only issue P#’s based on the priority set (see next question).
 Sending an email to the instructor or department will not affect your ability to receive a P#.

 Although Studentadmin will tell you what number you are on the waitlist, we issue P#’s based on priority of all students on the list at any given time.
 Therefore, there is no easy way to identify where you stand on the wait list.
-We must first accommodate ECON majors before proceeding to other students on the list.
-We also consider class standing (if someone needs it to graduate that semester) and other factors.
+The ECON Dept. issues P#’s based on the order of priority listed below and will change day-to-day to account for new additions to the waitlist.
+We must first accommodate ECON majors before proceeding to other students on the list, and also considers class standing (if someone needs to graduate that semester) and other factors.
+StudentAdmin shows the order you placed yourself on the waitlist, and the ECON Dept.’s prioritized list is SEPARATE, so there is no way to know your exact position on the list.

 Order of priority: